Dear Splento Shareholders,

 In order to delight our customers and deliver the best possible service, in 2019 we will continue to concentrate on refining all our processes and improving as a team and individuals.

 (12) Standardizing procedures and operation for maximum efficiency

 Business is a balance between people and systems.
 We invest heavily in both.

 In 2018 we have considerably improved “The Book of Splento: a How-To-Manual and step-by-step instructions for all things Splento”.

 As we expand worldwide, “The Book of Splento” is our main tool for delivering consistently great service.

 Furthermore, we have launched Splento University – a portal with short videos for our team and photographers.
 Currently in its’ infancy stages and only with a handful of videos, but it has already proved incredibly useful at standardising certain procedures and keeping our quality uniform.

 THANK YOU AND A HAPPY NEW YEAR!

-I would like to thank all of you for a being part of Splento’s quest to empower businesses around with #VisualFuel.
+I would like to thank all of you for being a part of Splento’s quest to empower businesses around the world with #VisualFuel.